ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 (recursively) convert each `filesystem` in the list into a `string`.
 Then the `fold_left (^) ""` concatenates the list together into one big string.
 Notice also the use of pattern matching.
-(The library defines a function called `String.concat` which is essentially equivalent to `fold_left (^) `, but implemented more efficiently).
+(The library defines a function called `String.concat`, which is essentially equivalent to `fold_left (^) `, but implemented more efficiently).

 Now let's define a function to read a directory structure, recursively,